 How to Create an Organization Knowledge Management Framework

 A knowledge management framework is a structure or system designed to create, manage, and distribute different forms of organizational knowledge and resources.
-This framework encompasses the technology an organization uses to facilitate knowledge sharing, the leaders supporting it, and the processes it develops to manage knowledge assets.
+This framework encompasses the technology and structure an organization uses to facilitate knowledge sharing, the leaders supporting it, and the processes it develops to manage knowledge assets.

 - Information found in an employee handbook